WhiteBlackGoose/WhiteBlackGoose/README.md

 Each project is either maintained by me or I contributed to it.

 - I ⭐-ed the projects which I find awesome and best in their areas.
-- I 🦆-ed the projects which I created and maintain up to date.
+- I 🦆-ed the projects which I created and actively maintain up to date.

 #### Science/Theory